2019 REI Credit Card Review – WalletHub Editors

 It’s not all roses, however, as you’ll have to wait months to reap the rewards of your spending.
 Rather than being credited to your account immediately, or even within a billing cycle or two, your earnings are only distributed once per year, in March, along with your annual membership dividend.
 Dividends can be redeemed as cash at an REI store location, and they expire roughly 22 months after being awarded, with any unredeemed cash-back earnings being refunded to you.

 - Potential For A High APR: Everyone who gets approved for the REI Credit Card has at least good credit, but not everyone will be approved for that good of an interest rate.
-Depending on your creditworthiness, it could be anywhere from 12.24% to 24.24% for both purchases and balance transfers.
-In other words, it could be below the average for “excellent credit” credit cards (14.19%) or above the average for “fair credit” cards (22.41%), according to WalletHub’s latest Credit Card Landscape Report.
+Depending on your creditworthiness, it could be anywhere from 12.49% to 24.49% (V) for both purchases and balance transfers.
+For context, the average APR for “excellent credit” credit cards is 14.45%, and the average for “fair credit” cards is 23.17%, according to WalletHub’s latest Credit Card Landscape Report.

 Other Things To Consider